pmem/pmem.github.io/_posts/2015-06-13-accessing-pmem.md

 	root->u32var = 321;
 	pmemobj_persist(&root->u64var, 12);

-And that's the jist of the persistent memory programming.
+And that's the gist of the persistent memory programming.

 ### Example
-Now that we have learned some valuable knowledge, let's put it to some use.
+Now that we have learned some valuable knowledge, let's put it to use.
 Remember the string example I've talked previously?
 Seems like a good point to start.
 As a reminder: we will write 2 applications, one that writes a string to memory and one that reads that exact same string - but only if it was properly written.

 For both of the programs, we will need this set of includes: